Bloomberg L.P.: Bloomberg Entity Exchange

 Bloomberg Entity Exchange is a web-based, centralised and secure platform for buy side firms, sell side firms, corporations and insurance firms, banks or brokers to fulfill Know Your Customer (KYC) compliance requirements.
 It was launched on May 25, 2016.

 Bloomberg Government

 Launched in 2011, Bloomberg Government is an online service that provides news and information about politics, along with legislative and regulatory coverage.

 Bloomberg Law

 In 2009, Bloomberg L.P. introduced Bloomberg Law, a subscription service for real-time legal research.
 A subscription to the service provides access to law dockets, legal filings, and reports from Bloomberg legal analysts as well as business news and information.

 Bloomberg Opinion

 Bloomberg Opinion, formerly Bloomberg View, is an editorial division of Bloomberg News which launched in May 2011.
 The site provides editorial content from columnists, authors and editors about news issues and is available for free on the company's website.
-David Shipley, former Op-Ed page editor at The New York Times, serves as Bloomberg Opinion's executive editor.
+David Shipley, former Op-Ed page editor at The New York Times, is Bloomberg Opinion's executive editor.